 A. Azrieli Group Ltd. (the "Company") is a company domiciled and incorporated in Israel and whose registered address is 1 Azrieli Center, Tel Aviv.
 The Company is listed on the Tel Aviv Stock Exchange ("TASE") and is included, inter alia, in the "Tel Aviv 35" Index and in the "Tel Aviv Real Estate" Index.
-The Company has series of bonds (Series B and D-I) that have been issued to the public as well as commercial papers (CP 1).
+The Company has series of bonds (Series B and D-H) that have been issued to the public as well as commercial papers (CP 1) and Series I Bonds that have been issued after the report period.
+See Note 6 for further details.

-The Group's Consolidated Financial Statements as of 30 September 2024 include those of the Company and of its subsidiaries (jointly, the "Group"), as well as the Group's rights in associates and in jointly-controlled entities.
+The Group's Consolidated Financial Statements as of 30 June 2024 include those of the Company and of its subsidiaries (jointly, the "Group"), as well as the Group's rights in associates and in jointly-controlled entities.